Transport Canada to conduct flight test for Boeing 737 MAX next week | Business

 Transport Canada to conduct flight test for Boeing 737 MAX next week

-Transport Canada said it plans to conduct flight test activities for the validation of Boeing Co's grounded 737 MAX during the week of Aug.
-24, the regulator told Reuters on Thursday, as part of global efforts to return the plane to service following two fatal crashes involving the model.
-Transport Canada is said to be the first foreign regulator to conduct these activities, following certification test flights performed by the U.S. Federal Aviation Administration (FAA) earlier this summer.
+Transport Canada plans to conduct flight test activities for the validation of Boeing Co's grounded 737 MAX next week, the regulator told Reuters on Thursday, as part of global efforts to return the plane to service following two fatal crashes involving the model.
+Transport Canada is said to be the first non-U.S. regulator to conduct such activities, following test flights performed earlier this summer by the U.S. Federal Aviation Administration (FAA) which is tasked with certifying the aircraft.

-Regulators from around the world have been scrutinizing proposed software changes and training revisions before they can clear the MAX to fly again.
-The European Union Aviation Safety Agency (EASA) does not currently have a schedule for such tests yet, a spokeswoman said.
+Canada's tests will be held at the U.S. planemaker's facilities in Washington State, according to two sources.
+The European Union Aviation Safety Agency (EASA) does not currently have a schedule for such tests, a spokeswoman said.

 TC said it would be "premature" to reveal details about "the design configuration, flight crew procedures, and training requirements before the validation activity is complete."
 The MAX was grounded in March 2019 after two crashes killed 346 people.